oconnorac/Cloudy-with-a-Chance-of-Football/README.md

 # Cloudy with a Chance of Football

-Griffin, Ermina, Yaphet, and Aidan's capstone project for the Certificate of Data Science at the Georgetown University School of Continuing Studies (Cohort 23, Spring - Summer 2021).
+Griffin, Ermina, Yaphet, and Aidan's capstone project for the Certificate of Data Science at the Georgetown University School of Continuing Studies (SCS) (Cohort 23, Spring - Summer 2021).

 ![Image](fixtures/images/fantasy_football_image.png)

+*Photo courtesy of [Medium](https://bockles.medium.com/how-to-enjoy-fantasy-football-without-being-the-absolute-worst-bcab8b401e17) user Brian Bockleman*

+> “Thank you... fantasy football draft, for letting me know that even in my fantasies, I am bad at sports.”
+>
+> *Jimmy Fallon*

 ## Description